 Some EMS helicopters may only be allowed to operate between lit airports and hospital helipads whereas, some may be able to land in the closest park or field even on the darkest nights.
 The more capabilities the helicopter and crew have, the more the operation will cost.

-Medevac helicopters can be simple single pilot, single-engine over the city only operations or be complex, twin-engine, dual-pilot all-weather capable machines.
+Medevac helicopters can be simple single-pilot, single-engine over-the-city-only operations or be complex, twin-engine, dual-pilot all-weather capable machines.

 Why Do Private, Corporate & VIP Helicopters Fly at Night?

 When the wealthy or corporations need to get personnel from A to B rapidly, then a helicopter is usually at the top of the list.
 A basic helicopter can easily be flown over a well-lit city with very minimal equipment onboard or pilot training.
-When safety, poor weather, and flights into remote areas are required, then twin-engine, all weather-capable helicopters will be flown, usually by two pilots.
+When safety, poor weather, and flights into remote areas are required, then twin-engine, all-weather-capable helicopters will be flown, usually by two pilots.

 In the winter months when the sun sets early or the passengers are wanting to fly late into the evening, a helicopter can easily be used to fly them from a rooftop helipad, downtown heliport, or local airport to any appropriately prepared landing area.
-When VIP passengers do not like to wait, a helicopter with the right crew on board can be very lucrative to a helicopter company and in many of the large cities, VIP helicopters flying at night is very common.
+When VIP passengers do not like to wait, a helicopter with the right crew on board can be very lucrative to a helicopter company and in many large cities, VIP helicopters flying at night is very common.

-Just like any tool – Ensuring the right aircraft, with the right pilots, with the right training are used, then the flights are eventless.
+Just like any tool – Ensuring the right aircraft, with the right pilots, with the right training, are used, then the flights are eventless.
 When corners are cut and the wrong aircraft or pilot is used then disaster usually ensues.

 Why Do Military Helicopters Fly at Night?